National cabinet considers Vic virus surge

 On Thursday five deaths were recorded, taking the toll to 133.

-Victoria recorded 403 new cases, as it imposed mandatory mask-wearing in greater Melbourne and Mitchell Shire and cracked down on those not properly undertaking social distancing.
+Victoria recorded 403 new cases on Thursday, as it imposed mandatory mask-wearing in greater Melbourne and Mitchell Shire, and cracked down on those not properly undertaking social distancing.

+Deputy Labor leader Richard Marles said the situation in his home state was scary.

+“If you’ve got family in aged care or if you’re in aged care, if you work in aged care, it is utterly terrifying,” he told the Nine Network on Friday.

+“Now is the moment to try and work together to get through this.”

-New Treasury figures show the Victorian lockdown is expected to cost the national economy $3.3 billion.
+New Treasury figures show the Victorian lockdown is expected to cost the national economy $3.3 billion, presuming the measures only last six weeks.

 State and territory leaders will be briefed via videoconference on other aspects of the economic meltdown, spelled out in the federal government’s economic and fiscal update on Thursday.